developerfromjokela/sim800l-gsm-module/README.md

 ---

 #### `read_next_message(all_msg=False)`
-Read one message and then delete it.
+Check messages, read one message and then delete it.
 This function can be repeatedly called to read all stored/received messages one by one and delete them.
 - `all_msg`: `True` if no filter is used (read and unread messages).
 Otherwise only the unread messages are returned.
- *return*: retrieved message text (string)
+ *return*: retrieved message text (string), otherwise: `None` = no messages to read; `False` = read error (module error)

 ---